KaspaForge

 Heir sees nothinguntil the timer runs out — no early access

-Our roleinterface + monitoring + Telegram alerts
+Our roleinterface + monitoring + Telegram alerts; we physically can't move your funds

 If our site vanishesoffline recovery — the vault lives without us